Aqdus01/Aqdus01.github.io/_pages/about.md

   - /about.html
 ---

 I am a PostDoc Researcher in [Affective Intelligence and Robotics Laboratory (AFAR)](https://cambridge-afar.github.io/) at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/),  [University of Cambridge, UK](https://www.cam.ac.uk/).
 Currently I am working on [WorkingAge](https://www.workingage.eu/) project for affective analysis of workforce to promote healthy habits in their working environment and daily living activities and to improve their working and living conditions .

-I have received my  my Master's Degree in Electronics and Information Engineering from [Coventry University, UK,](https://www.coventry.ac.uk/) in 2016 and PhD in Computer Science with Visual Analaysis & Perception (VAP) and Human-Robot Interaction (HRI) Labs at [Aalborg University, Denmark](https://www.en.aau.dk/) with research focused on Facial Emotion Recognition for Citizens with Traumatic Brain Injury for Therapeutic Robot Interaction.
+I have received my PhD in Computer Science with Visual Analaysis & Perception (VAP) and Human-Robot Interaction (HRI) Labs at [Aalborg University, Denmark](https://www.en.aau.dk/) with research focused on Facial Emotion Recognition for Citizens with Traumatic Brain Injury for Therapeutic Robot Interaction.
+I have received Master's Degree in Electrical & Electronics Engineering from [Coventry University, UK,](https://www.coventry.ac.uk/) in 2016.